surgical-vision/Multicentre-Fetal-Biometry/README.md

 ## License

+- **Code:** Released under the [MIT License](./LICENSE-MIT).
+  Permission is granted to use, copy, modify, and distribute the software for any purpose with attribution.

-This dataset and accompanying code are distributed under the *Creative Commons Attribution 4.0 International (CC BY 4.0)* license.
+- **Data:** Released under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](./LICENSE-CC-BY) license.
-Users may share and adapt the material provided that appropriate credit is given.
+  You may share and adapt the dataset provided that appropriate credit is given.

 ---